JeschkeLab/DeerLab/docsrc/source/api/dipolarsignal.rst

 :mod:`dipolarsignal`
 *********************

-Generation of dipolar signals from distance distributions
+Generate a dipolar signal from the distance distribution

 -----------------------------